adepennart/find_mechano_candidate/readme.md

 nociception response to high heat. and involved in gravitaxis[2].

 #### ppk 203
-In the ppk phylogenetic tree most related to nach, ppk18 and ppk27 (see figure below, Matthews 2019). nach is associated to liquid clearance in the tracheal system (flybase, 2024).Both ppk18 and ppk27 are predicted to be sodium ion transmemebrane transport genes.
-Both have no phenotype, both are viable but ppk27 is partially lethal with a majority dying.
+In the ppk phylogenetic tree most related to nach, ppk18 and ppk27 (see figure below, Matthews 2019). nach is associated to liquid clearance in the tracheal system (flybase, 2024).
+Both ppk18 and ppk27 are predicted to be sodium ion transmembrane transport genes.
+Both have no phenotype, and both are viable but ppk27 is partially lethal with a majority dying.

 <a href="figures/ppk_tree.png">
     <img src="figures/ppk_tree.png" width="250" height="400">